A Long and Slow Surrender

 Mike Taylor, VP Confederate Riders of America, Longview, TX, 2017

 I found Mike on Facebook.
 He was protesting the removal of a monument.
-I was struck by the kindness of his approach.
-When I met him, he made breakfast for me at his house.
-He loves his Southern Heritage.
+I was struck by the gentleness of his approach.
+When I met with him, he made a generous breakfast for me in his home.
+I found him to be very engaging and I was amused by his sense of humor and nervous laugh.
+He is the Vice President of The Confederate Riders of America, which is an organization that often delivers food and water to places hit by natural disasters.

 Pedestal of Nathan Bedford Forrest Monument, Memphis, TN, 2018

 N.B.
 Forrest was a Confederate General and the first Grand Dragon of the KKK.
-The figure was removed in 2017 when Health Sciences Park was sold to Memphis Greenspace, a non-profit organization.
+The figure was removed in 2017 when Health Sciences Park was sold to Memphis Greenspace, a non-Proft organization.
 The site is also the burial place of Forrest and his wife, Mary Anne Montgomery Forrest.
-Descendants of Forrest have filed a lawsuit against the City of Memphis and the City Council to have the figure replaced.
-It's a complicated situation that has no easy answers.
+In 2021, the Sons of Confederate Veterans agreed to house the remains in their National Confederate Museum at the historic Elm Springs estate in Columbia, 200 miles away.
+Removing monuments can be a complicated situation with no easy answers.

 Truth Will Prevail, Electra, TX, 2018